 - Coordination of care and detailed reports to the referring doctor

-As a result, Dr. Slonim has become the preferred referral partner for many physicians including gynecologists, wellness doctors, chiropractors, and general practitioners.
+As a result, Dr. Slonim and Dr. Fischer have become the preferred referral partner for many physicians including gynecologists, wellness doctors, chiropractors, and general practitioners.

-Dr. Slonim does not provide routine gynecological care.
+Dr. Slonim and Dr. Fischer do not provide routine gynecological care.
 There are no wellness exams, no pelvic exams, no pap smears, and no stirrups.
 For that you will see your gynecologist.
-What Dr. Slonim does provide is a specialized, very personal, high-level concierge service for fibroid treatment, assisting both patients and their referring providers.
+What Drs.
+Slonim and Fischer do provide is a specialized, very personal, high-level concierge service for fibroid treatment, assisting both patients and their referring providers.